 Post Exploitation on a Mac

 And just as we would with the same type of Windows activity, we have to decode that fun stuff, which turns out to be useful in explaining the surrounding and subsequent events (just as it would on Windows).
-As mentioned in our previous post on PowerShell, we automate the decoding process to improve our analysts’ efficiency and overall quality of life.
+As mentioned in our article on PowerShell, we automate the decoding process to improve our detection engineers’ efficiency and overall quality of life.

 Walking the Process Trees